-1. St. Philip Neri teaches us devotion and surrender to the Holy Spirit.
+1)St. Philip Neri teaches us devotion and surrender to the Holy Spirit.
+In 1544, he had a profound experience of the Holy Spirit rushing into and expanding his heart

-In 1544, he had a profound experience of the Holy Spirit rushing into and expanding his heart physically in such a way that two of his ribs were broken and expanded outwards.
+- physically in such a way that two of his ribs were broken and expanded outwards.
 His friend St. Ignatius of Loyola always saw a globe of Fire above St. Philip's head whenever they were together.
-St. Philip Neri teaches us to allow the Holy Spirit to purify, lead and guide us on mission.

-2. St. Philip Neri teaches us the importance of holy friendships.
+St. Philip Neri teaches us to allow the Holy Spirit to purify, lead and guide us on mission. - 2)St. Philip Neri teaches us the importance of holy friendships.
 When I am in Rome, I always visit the Church of San Gerolamo della Carita and pray in an Oratory with inscriptions which memorialize St. Philip Neri receiving his many saint friends such as St. Ignatius of Loyola (1491-1556), St. Charles Borromeo (1538-1584), St. Camillus de Lellis (1550-1614) and many others.
-They all supported, learned from and inspired peach others.
-St. Ignative acid that the person who cant him the each other.
-St. Ignatius said that the person who sent him the most Jesuit vocations was St. Philip.

-3. St. Philip Neri teaches us the importance of conversation in Catholic Evangelization.
+They all supported each other, learned from each other and inspired each other.
+St. Ignatius said that the person who sent him the most Jesuit vocations was St. Philip. - 3)St. Philip Neri teaches us the importance of conversation in Catholic Evangelization.
 St. Philip often engaged total strangers in conversation outside of the Pantheon.
 He was joyful, sincere and charismatic.
 He had a charm that was supernatural and Spirit-driven.
 People instinctively trusted him.
-Step-by-step conversation with a wide variety of people and strangers was the way he cast the nets of Christ's love onto the streets of Rome.

-4. St. Philip Neri teaches us how a charitable sense of humor is an instrument for expressing the Church's unity.
+Step-by-step conversation with a wide variety of people and strangers was the way he cast the nets of Christ's love on the streets of Rome. - 4)St. Philip Neri teaches us how a charitable sense of humor is an instrument for expressing the Church's unity.
 St. Philip had a great sense of humor.
 He carried with him a Florentine joke book.
 He teaches us that charitable and life-giving humor can build unity among people and unity in the Church's mission.
-He also used humor pastorally to help people realize not to take themselves too seriously and to open themselves more deeply in humility to the power of the Holy Spirit.

-5. St. Philip Neri teaches us to have a love for the early Christian martyrs and to be inspired by their heroic sacrifices.
+He also used humor pastorally to help people realize not to take themselves too seriously and to open more deeply in humility to the power of the Holy Spirit. - 5)St. Philip Neri teaches us to have a love for the early Christian martyrs and to be inspired by their heroic sacrifices.
 St. Philip prayed at night in the Roman Catacombs where so many early Christian martyrs were buried and venerated.
 Praying in the catacombs put him in touch with their sacrifices and inspired St. Philip in the rhythm of his mental prayer and in the rhythm of his missionary sacrifice for Christ and the Church.
 His love for the early Christian martyrs also gave him a great love for the martyrs of his own time.
-Very close to where he lived at San Gerolamo della Carita, off the Piazza Farnese, was the English College.
+Very close to where he lived at San Gerolamo della Carita off the Piazza Farnese was the English College.
 He had a joyful relationship with these English seminarians who were preparing to return to Elizabethan England for almost certain martyrdom.
 Upon their Ordination in Rome, these young English priests would go to St. Philip Neri for his blessing before returning to England.
-He would greet them by quoting the hymn traditionally sung on the Feast of the Holy Innocents: "Hail, flowers of the martyrs!"
-St. Philip's prayers in the Roman catacombs gave him a heightened appreciation of the role of martyrs of every age in the mission of the Church.
+He would greet them: "Hail you English martyrs!"
+St. Philip'

+prayers in the Roman catacombs gave him a heightened appreciation of the role of martyrs of every age in the mission of the Church.